pazifical/forbild-hashing/README.md

 ## Hash Comparison

 ### Step 1: Calculating the Hamming distance
-1. Bit by bit comparison of binary hashes
+1. Bit by bit comparison of the binary hashes

 ### Step 2: Performing a quantum hash comparison
 1. NOT WRITTEN YET

 ### Step 3: Combining both distance metrics
 1. NOT WRITTEN YET

+# Installation
+To build to program binaries, you have to have Rust installed.
+After that, you can just run

+    cargo build --release

+in the top directory to generate the binaries for your OS inside the ./target/release/ directory.
+At the moment, the following binaries will be compiled:
+- forbild_create: Creating hashes for all images passed to the command line tool
+- forbild_compare: Calculating the hamming distance between all images specified by the search regex (**will be improved soon!**)